100 Notable alumni of

 -

-Alejandro Fernando Amenábar Cantos is a Spanish-Chilean film director, screenwriter and composer.
-He has won nine Goyas—including a Goya Award for Best Director for his 2001 film The Others— two European Film Awards and one Academy Award for Best Foreign Language Film for The Sea Inside among other honors.
+Alejandro Fernando Amenábar Cantos is a Chilean-Spanish film director, screenwriter and composer.
+He has won nine Goya Awards—including Best Director for his 2001 film The Others—and two European Film Awards among other honors; he also accepted an Academy Award for Best Foreign Language Film on behalf of Spain for The Sea Inside.
 He has written (or co-written) the screenplays to all seven of his films and composed almost all of their soundtracks.

 -